gammasoft71/xtd/docs/internal/class_organization.md

 It changes the way of writing but the organization is much clearer.
 It looks much more like a modern language like Java or CSharp.

+But the change is too "disruptive", and that it risks to disturb too much the habits of c++ developers.

+It will remain only conceptual.